 The 'practice-ready' approach to the legal education at UND Law is supported by many experiential learning opportunities providing hands-on, practical experience inside and outside the classroom

-At UND Law, each student completes six credits of experiential coursework through our robust externships program, simulation courses, skills competitions or other programs, such as the Innocence Project.
+At UND Law, our goal is for our graduates to gain a skill set to be "practice-ready" when they graduate.
+Each student completes six credits of experiential coursework through our robust externships program, simulation courses, skills competitions or other programs, such as the Innocence Project.

 Experiential Learning and Simulation Courses